-The vice president for administrative and auxiliary services is responsible for administrative services, and auxiliary services including capital outlay management, facilities management, grounds maintenance, materiel management, environmental health and safety, and auxiliary services.
+The vice president for administrative and auxiliary services is responsible for administrative services and auxiliary services, including capital outlay management, facilities management, grounds maintenance, materiel management, environmental health and safety, and auxiliary services.
 The vice president for administration and auxiliary services acts for the president on non-academic issues in the absence of the president, the chief of staff, and the vice president for finance and planning.
-The vice president for administration and auxiliary services is selected by, reports to, and serves at the pleasure of the president.
+The vice president for administration and auxiliary services at the pleasure of the president.